nytimes/sneeze/sphinx_doc/source/index.rst

 Installation and Quickstart
 ===========================

-First, install sneeze (with pip), then run any tests with nose using nosetests from the command line as you would normally, but with the following command line arguments:
+First, install Sneeze (pip install nose-sneeze), then run any tests with nose using nosetests from the command line as you would normally, but with the following command line arguments:

 * :option:`--reporting-db-config` An `SQLAlchemy formatted
   <http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls>`_